fadelsh/Concurrent-RedBlack-Tree/README.md

 # Date: Dec 2019

-My implementation of a shared concurrent (multithreaded using pthread library) red black tree using readers/writers algorithm (priority with readers)
+My C++ implementation of a shared concurrent (multithreaded using pthread library) red black tree using readers/writers algorithm (priority with readers)

 # To run the program: